After digesting the Christmas feast, the numerous King’s cakes in January, then February starts with Crepe day in France on Candlemas!

 First, French people eat crepes at lunchtime or dinner time, not breakfast.
 We can do an entire meal with both savoury crepes (called galettes in French) and then sweet ones.

 We could have a crepe only for dessert in a restaurant, but celebrating la Chandeleur in a restaurant (in normal days) wouldn’t cut it!

-The galettes are made with buckwheat flour and mainly with savoury filling such as ham, cheese, eggs, spinach, mushrooms… the limit is your imagination.
+The galettes are made with buckwheat flour and mainly with a savoury filling such as ham, cheese, eggs, spinach, and mushrooms… the limit is your imagination.

 On Candlemas, it’s traditional to drink cider out of a round bowl (another round sunny symbol) instead of a glass.

 Recipe with tips to have the best crepes